awsdocs/aws-cost-management-user-guide/doc_source/activating-tags.md

 # Activating User\-Defined Cost Allocation Tags<a name="activating-tags"></a>

-In order for tags to appear on your billing reports, you must activate your applied tags in the billing console\.
+For tags to appear on your billing reports, you must activate your applied tags in the Billing and Cost Management console\.

 **To activate your tags**